markmarijnissen/js-mediator/README.md

 });
 ```

-Or you can couple every instance of a type:
+Couple every instance of a type:
 ```javascript
 // For example, trigger the Router when user clicks any button Mediator.forEach('button',['Router'],function(button,name,Router){